 Jolt head nails are commonly used because the cylindrical head can be punched below the surface of the timber.
-This leaves a small hole which can be easily filled with putty and coloured if necessary to blend with the surrounding surface of the wood.
+This leaves a small hole which can be easily filled with putty.
+The putty can then be coloured, if necessary, to blend with the surrounding surface of the wood.
 Uses:

-- cabinet assembly - framing
+- → cabinet assembly - → framing.